Ceremonies & Medicine

 Photo: Nico Rossi

 There is no bad time to come to the Riviera Maya jungle, but the seasons each have a feel.
 Roughly, November to April is drier and a little cooler, and May to October is greener, warmer, and wetter.
-Here is how each part of the year lands at Lunita.
+For couples, the quieter green season can feel more private, while the dry season is easier on the weather.

 The drier season, November to April